-In the legal industry, appearances matter.
-The way you dress can help you command respect, inspire trust and convey a polished, professional image.
-Your wardrobe is a tool to win the trust of supervisors, clients, opposing counsel, and judges.
+Appearances matter in the legal industry.
+The way you dress can help you command respect, inspire trust, and convey a polished, professional image.
+Your wardrobe is a tool you can use to win the trust of supervisors, clients, opposing counsel, and judges.

-You don’t need to spend your entire paycheck on looking good.
-Adhering to your firm’s dress code and following the simple guidelines below can help women dress to impress.
+You don’t have to spend your entire paycheck on looking good.
+Adhering to your firm’s dress code and following some simple guidelines can help women dress to impress.

 Business Attire for Women

-Although many law firms have adopted casual dress policies in the past decade, the industry is trending toward more formal business attire.
-Exercise good taste and common sense when selecting appropriate business attire and, if you are unsure, err on the conservative side.
+Many law firms adopted casual dress policies in years past, but the industry is trending toward more formal business attire again.
+Exercise good taste and common sense when you're selecting appropriate business attire, and err on the conservative side if you're unsure.

-For interviews, court appearances, client meetings, presentations and related events, stick to a well-cut suit in conservative shades such as black, brown, gray or navy.
-Skirted suits were formerly the rule but now pantsuits are acceptable.
+Stick to a well-cut suit in a conservative shade such as black, brown, gray, or navy for interviews, court appearances, client meetings, presentations, and related events.
+Skirted suits were formerly the rule, but pantsuits are now acceptable.
 Skirts should fall at or below the knee.

-For less formal business events and casual work days, pantsuits and dressy coordinated separates are acceptable.
-Tailored jackets, tasteful sweaters and pretty blouses paired with a skirt or dress pants are always good choices.
+Pantsuits and dressy coordinated separates are acceptable for less formal business events and casual workdays.
+Tailored jackets, tasteful sweaters, and pretty blouses paired with a skirt or dress pants are always good choices.

-Other acceptable clothing for women includes sweaters (lightweight, turtlenecks, crew, V-neck and cardigans), vests (worn with short or long-sleeved shirts), knit tops, collared polo shirts and pants, including khakis, linen blends, silk or twills.
+Other acceptable clothing for women includes sweaters—lightweight, turtlenecks, crew, V-neck, and cardigans—and vests worn with short or long-sleeved shirts.
+Knit tops, collared polo shirts, and pants, including khakis, linen blends, silk or twills, will work, too.

 Unacceptable Work Clothing for Women

-There are certain garments that you should not wear to work or any business event and are forbidden by most law firm dress code policies.
-These include tight, sheer and low-cut clothing of any style, sweatshirts, t-shirts, denim of any type or color, spaghetti straps, open backs, midriff, tank tops, halter tops, stretch pants, stirrup pants, jogging or warm-up suits, jeans of any color or style, casual shorts, dress shorts, miniskirts and Capri pants that end close to the knee.
+These include tight, sheer, and low-cut clothing of any style, as well as sweatshirts, T-shirts, denim of any type or color, spaghetti straps, open backs, midriff tops, tank tops, halter tops, stretch pants, stirrup pants, jogging or warm-up suits, casual shorts, dress shorts, miniskirts, and Capri pants that end close to the knee.

-Also avoid neon colors, tight-fitting clothing, and low-cut blouses, especially anything that shows cleavage.
+Avoid neon colors and tight-fitting clothing, especially anything that shows cleavage.

 A neat, well-groomed hairstyle is a must.
-Long and short styles are appropriate for women as long as the style is neat and professional.
-For longer hair, classic styles such as a low ponytail or bun look polished and professional.
+Long and short styles are both appropriate for women, as long as the style is neat and professional.
+Classic hairdos such as a low ponytail or bun look polished and professional for longer hair.

-Avoid wild, untamed or overly teased styles, hair dyed in unnatural colors such as pink or blue, excessive hairspray, hair that is below waist level and juvenile styles such as pigtails.
-These hair faux pas detract from your image as a respected professional.
+Avoid wild, untamed or overly teased styles, and never dye your hair in unnatural colors such as pink or blue.
+Don't use excessive hairspray.
+Hair that's longer than waist-length and juvenile styles such as pigtails are out.
+These hairstyle faux pas detract from your image as a respected professional.

-Avoid excessive perfume, extremely long nails, heavy makeup, excessive, dangly or cheap jewelry, large, visible tattoos or piercings and visible underwear such as bras, bra straps, briefs or boxers.
+Avoid excessive perfume, extremely long nails, heavy makeup, and excessive, dangly, or cheap jewelry.
+Large, visible tattoos or piercings, and visible underwear such as bras and bra straps are inappropriate as well.